juanberasategui/Norwegian-Housing-Data/README.md

 Mind that the data is not completely clean, this is something I will work on in the future.

-# Updating the data
-I try to update the data daily

 # Citation
 If you use these data please include the citation below: